Unifying Decoherence and Phase Evolution in Mixed Quantum-Classical Dynamics through Exact Factorization

 Understanding the coupled motion of electrons and nuclei in molecules remains one of the central challenges in theoretical chemistry and chemical physics.
 Fully quantum treatments of electron–nuclear dynamics are computationally prohibitive for systems of realistic size, owing to the scaling of the many-body molecular wavefunction.
 To overcome this limitation, mixed quantum–classical (MQC) methods~\cite{McLachlanMP1964,TullyJCP1990,CrespoCR2018} where the electrons are treated quantum mechanically while nuclei follow classical trajectories have become indispensable tools for simulating photochemical processes, charge and energy transfer, and ultrafast dynamics in molecules and materials~\cite{LinkerSciAdv2022,GopeSciAdv2022,DagarSciAdv2024,BorneNatChem2024,ChangNatPhys2025,LeeNatComm2025}.
 Among MQC methods, Ehrenfest dynamics~\cite{McLachlanMP1964} and trajectory-based surface hopping~\cite{TullyJCP1990} are the most widely applied.
 Despite their utility, they suffer from two fundamental shortcomings: the absence of a reliable mechanism for electronic decoherence, and the lack of a rigorous treatment of phase evolution between adiabatic states.
-Numerous correction schemes have been proposed, often guided by semiclassical arguments, empirical adjustments, intuition from wave-packet models, or mapping of variables~\cite{ZhuJCP2004,GranucciJCP2007,XuJCP2019,ShaoJPCL2023,SubotnikJCP2011,ShenviJCP2011,MannouchJCP2023,WuJCTC2025}.
+Numerous correction schemes for decoherence and phase evolution have been proposed, often guided by semiclassical arguments, empirical adjustments, intuition from wave-packet models, or mapping of variables~\cite{ZhuJCP2004,GranucciJCP2007,XuJCP2019,ShaoJPCL2023,SubotnikJCP2011,ShenviJCP2011,MannouchJCP2023,WuJCTC2025}.
+Many approaches have successfully described electronic coherence or phase evolution, but they usually address only one of them or overlook their time-resolved nuclear wave-packet and electronic dynamics.